 - Crumbled queso fresco or your choice of cheese

 - 1 McCormick slow cookers BBQ pulled pork seasoning mix

 - 1/2 cup ketchup

 - 1/2 cup water

 - Place the leftover pork in a baking dish filled with 1/4 cup water covered with foil and warm in a 350 degree oven for 30 minutes.

 - Remove the pork from the oven and shred using two forks.
 Return the shredded pork to the liquid and keep warm in the oven.

-- Fill the warm taco and tortilla shells with black beans, pico de gallo, sliced avocado, and queso fresco.
+- Fill the warm taco and tortilla shells with the meat mixture and add black beans, pico de gallo, sliced avocado and queso fresco.

 If you make this recipe, be sure to snap a photo and hashtag it #homeandplate.
 I’d love to see what you cook!